WELCOME TO THE FUTURE OF DIABETES MEDICINE

 It’s important to note that metabolic impairment is a chronic disease.
 If patients stop therapy, the improvements experienced from these treatments will diminish over time.

-What will I experience during a PIR treatment?
+What will I experience during an IRRT

 During your appointment, FDA-approved fast-acting insulin is administered through an FDA-approved portable pump.
 Each treatment will last two to three hours.
 Since the pump is portable, you’re free to move around during treatment.
 However, we encourage you to take the treatment as a moment of rest in your recliner.
 Staff will be readily available to answer questions and tend to any needs you may have.